stoerr/chatGPTtools/ChatGPTPrompts.md

 I want you to act as a stand-up comedian.
 I will provide you with some topics related to current events and you will use your wit, creativity, and observational skills to create a routine based on those topics.
 You should also be sure to incorporate personal anecdotes or experiences into the routine in order to make it more relatable and engaging for the audience.
 My first request is 'I want an humorous take on politics.'

 ---
+Karpathy:
+"Let's work this out in a step by step way to make sure we have the right answer."
+(from: Large language models are human level prompt engineers, 2023)